TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/issnitimeoutlowconfidence.md

 # We ran diagnostics on your resource and found an issue

 <!--issueDescription-->
 This is typically a client side error involving high resource contention or network slowness.
-To prevent trickle attacks we forcibly terminate these slow connections and you would receive pre-login timeout errors.
+To prevent trickle attacks, we forcibly terminate these slow connections and you would receive pre-login timeout errors.
 <!--/issueDescription-->